 I’m Andy Strange and I build websites with WordPress.
-Grit & Oyster is my company through which I provide four distinct services to meet the needs of a range of different individuals and organisations.
+Grit & Oyster is my company through which I provide web development services to meet the needs of a range of different individuals and organisations.
 Grit & Oyster is also where I write about digital media, technology and WordPress.

 I am continuing my exploration of common standards and have been looking at those that can be applied to the provision of services online.
 Here are some notes.